amazon

 The Bottom Line

-A title isn't a label — it's the most important piece of copy on your entire Amazon listing.
+A title isn't a label.
+It's the most important piece of copy on your entire Amazon listing.
 It drives what you rank for, what shows up on mobile, and whether a shopper clicks or scrolls past.

 The formula isn't complicated.
 Front-load keywords and benefits into the first 80 characters, follow the category style guide, avoid promotional language, test your variants, and revisit every 6 months.

-If you've never done this — or it's been 12+ months since you last touched your titles — that's probably where your rank is leaking.
-We covered the full listing optimization playbook in this post, and the nine most common sales-drop causes in this one — titles show up in both.
+If you've never done this (or it's been 12+ months since you last touched your titles) that's probably where your rank is leaking.
+We covered the full listing optimization playbook in this post, and the nine most common sales-drop causes in this one.
+Titles show up in both.

 Want a second set of eyes on your titles?
-Run a free audit with us — we'll flag suppression risks, missed keywords, and mobile-truncation issues on your top ASINs in under 48 hours.
+Run a free audit with us.
+We'll flag suppression risks, missed keywords, and mobile-truncation issues on your top ASINs in under 48 hours.

 Mike Begg

 E-commerce operator and business acquirer.
-Founder of AMZ Commerce Advisers (500+ Amazon brands), Reach Social Commerce (50+ TikTok Shop launches), and ELEVAA.
+Founder of AMZ Commerce Advisers (100+ active Amazon brands, 500+ managed since 2016), Reach Social Commerce (50+ TikTok Shop launches), and ELEVAA.
 Amazon Ads Advanced Partner.
 Based in Mexico City.

 Featured on BiggerPockets, Millionaire Interviews, Practical Ecommerce, and more →